ReesMorrison/NetlifyBlogThemes/content/post/2021-04-21-beauty-she-walks-in-beauty-a-poem-by-lord-byron/BeautyByron.md

 ---
-title: Beauty, "She Walks in Beauty," a poem by Lord Byron
+title: Beauty, from "She Walks in Beauty," a poem by Lord Byron
 author: Rees Morrison
 date: '2021-04-21'
 slug: []